The Last Man on Earth (1964 film): Development

-Shooting
+Filming

 To save money, the film was shot in Italy with a predominantly Italian cast and crew.
+Vincent Price and child actress Christi Courtland were the only Americans among the cast.
+Typically for an Italian production of the time, the film was shot MOS (without sync sound).
+The Italian cast recited their English dialogue phonetically, and were later dubbed by English-speaking voice actors.
+Franca Bettoia was dubbed by Carolyn De Fonseca.

-The climax was shot in San Pio X alla Balduina, a real Catholic church in Rome.
+Much of the film was shot on the futuristic architecture of the EUR district.
+Interiors were shot on sets at the Titanus studios.
+The climax was shot in San Pio X alla Balduina, a Catholic church in Rome.

 Matheson later said the film was the most faithful adaptation of his book, but he also called the result "inept" and used a pen name for his screenplay.
-(He later said he thought Harrison Ford as star and George Miller as director would have been the ideal creative combination".)
+He later said he thought Harrison Ford as star and George Miller as director would have been the ideal creative combination.

-Differences from the novel

-There are several differences between the film and the novel I Am Legend from which it is based: